Man fired 180 shots, breaking 150 windows, in CDC attack

 Kennedy was a leader in a national anti-vaccine movement before President Donald Trump selected him to oversee federal health agencies, and has made false and misleading statements about the safety and effectiveness of about COVID-19 shots and other vaccines.

-Years of false rhetoric about vaccines and public health was bound to “take a toll on people’s mental health,” and “leads to violence,” said Tim Young, a CDC employee who retired in April.
+Years of false rhetoric about vaccines and public health was bound to “take a toll on people’s mental health,” and “leads to violence,” said Tom Young, a CDC employee who retired in April.

 Dr. Jerome Adams, the U.S. surgeon general during President Donald Trump’s first administration, said Sunday that health leaders should appreciate the weight of their words.

-Note: This story was first published on Aug.
-11, 2025.
-It was updated on Aug.
-12, 2025, to correct the first name of the retired agency employee, Tom Young.